HydroGeoSines/HydroGeoSines/README.md

 # SinesHydro
-Signal In the Noise Exploration Software for Hydrological datasets
+Signal In the Noise Exploration Software for Hydrogeological datasets